roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 If the action indicates a left turn [0, 0, 1] -> snake updates the direction to the previous index in the clockwise order (effectively, anti-clockwise).
 {{< /hint >}}

-Based on the updated direction, the function calculates the new `position (x, y)` for the snake's head.
-It increments or decrements the `x` or `y` coordinate of the head based on the direction (right, left, down, up), moving it by `BLOCK_SIZE`, which represents the size of each snake block.
+Furthermore, using a dictionary `movement_adjustments` that maps directions foor movement adjustments (changes in `x` and `y` coordinates), it applies the corresponding adjustment to the snake's head position, effectively moving it in the intended direction by a distance specified by the `BLOCK_SIZE`, aligning its position with the game grid.

 ```python
  def _move(self, action):